hvarga/tuosde-docker/README.md

 	hvarga/tuosde-docker
 ```

-Above command will start the Docker container which will start a ZSH session
+Above command will start the Docker container with a ZSH session from which you
-from which you can start working on your project.
-The source code of your
+can start working on your project.
+Project files are mounted on
-project is mounted on `/opt/workspace`.
+`/opt/workspace` which is also set as a current working directory.